Dr Naomi Hetherington

 - Research interests

-My research interests are in religion and popular literature and culture, particularly in the late Victorian period, but I also have an ongoing interest in representations of religion and the Bible in the popular TV series Buffy the Vampire Slayer (1997-2003).
+My research interests are in religion and gender in popular literature and culture, mainly in the late-Victorian period, but I also have an ongoing interest in representations of religion and the Bible in the popular TV series Buffy the Vampire Slayer (1997-2003).

-I co-organised Buffy and the Bible, a two-day interdisciplinary conference taking place at the University of Sheffield on 4-5 July 2019 and funded by WRoCAH and the International Gothic Association as part of the Gothic Bible Project.
+I co-lead the Gothic Bible Project with Mary Going in the School of English and co-organised Buffy and the Bible, a two-day interdisciplinary conference taking place at the University of Sheffield on 4-5 July 2019 and funded by WRoCAH and the International Gothic Association.

-You can find further details of these and other projects on my personal website.
+You can find out more about my current and previous research projects on my personal website.

 - Teaching activities

-- Victorian Review 37.3 (2011), co-edited with Joy Dixon, special issue entitled ‘Late Nineteenth-Century Religion and Sexuality’.
+Victorian Review 37.2 (2011), special issue entitled ‘Late Nineteenth-Century Religion and Sexuality’ (co-edited with Joy Dixon).

-- Women: A Cultural Review 21.3 (2010), co-edited with the History of Feminism Collective, special issue entitled ‘Rethinking the History of Feminism’.
+Women: A Cultural Review 21.3 (2010), special issue entitled ‘Rethinking the History of Feminism’ (co-edited with the History of Feminism Collective).

-- ‘Freethought, feminism and sexual subjectivity in colonial New Woman fiction: Olive Schreiner and Kathleen Mannington Caffyn’, Victorian Review 37.3 (2011), pp. 47-59.
+Hetherington, Naomi, ‘Freethought, feminism and sexual subjectivity in colonial New Woman fiction: Olive Schreiner and Kathleen Mannington Caffyn’, Victorian Review 37.2 (2011), pp. 47-59.

-- ‘The Seventh Wave of Humanity: Hysteria and Moral Evolution in Sarah Grand’s The Heavenly Twins’ in Writing Women of the Fin de Siècle: Authors of Change ed.
-Adrienne Gavin & Carolyn Oulton (Basingstoke: Palgrave Macmillan, 2011), pp. 153 165.
+Hetherington, Naomi, ‘The Seventh Wave of Humanity: Hysteria and Moral Evolution in Sarah Grand’s The Heavenly Twins’ in Writing Women of the Fin de Siècle: Authors of Change ed.
+Adrienne Gavin & Carolyn Oulton (Palgrave Macmillan, 2011), pp. 153-165.

-- ‘“A Jewish Robert Elsmere”?
-Amy Levy, Israel Zangwill and the post-emancipation Jewish novel’ in Amy Levy: Critical Essays ed.
-Naomi Hetherington & Nadia Valman (Ohio: Ohio University Press, 2010), pp. 180-197.
+Hetherington, Naomi, ‘“A Jewish Robert Elsmere”?
+Amy Levy, Israel Zangwill and the post-emancipation Jewish novel’, in Amy Levy: Critical Essays ed.
+Naomi Hetherington & Nadia Valman (Ohio University Press, 2010), pp. 180-197.